Daydreamest/scoreboard/README.md

 ### Optimization

 1. Time stamps are used to verify which match started first.
 This may be an overkill, but it's cleaner and easier than implementing internal counters, at the cost of being less efficient on the CPU
 2. Vector is used as a data container.
 There are others collections available, but even the [Rust guide](https://doc.rust-lang.org/std/collections/index.html) suggests sticking to the vector.
-Alternatives could be consider to improve efficiency, but they would need profiling and real world usage of the library
+Alternatives could be considered to improve efficiency, but they would need profiling and real world usage of the library

 ## Issues